Unaligned wheels can cause premature tyre and suspension wear.

 The warning signs

-If your car's wheels are misaligned, you could notice a slight steering wheel shimmy where the car feels as if it's pulling to one side.
+If your vehicle's wheels are misaligned, you could notice a slight steering wheel shimmy where the vehicle feels as if it's pulling to one side.
 Your tyres may squeal when turning and you could experience poor steering control.
 Even if your car appears to be running well, we recommend having your wheel alignment checked every 10,000km for maximum tyre life.

 Standard wheel alignment